Welcome to the Pharmacy Implementation Resources page!

 Patient Centered Prescription Label Information

-- United States Pharmacopeia Chapter 17 Guidelines (note: a revised version is anticipated in summer 2022)
+- United States Pharmacopeia Chapter 17 Guidelines

 - AHRQ's Explicit and Standardized Prescription Medicine Instructions: (Using the Universal Medication Schedule to write better sigs)